Moose1301/LunarTransfer-API/README.md

 ## Reporting an issue

-If you find an issue you can submit it [here](https://github.com/Moose1301/LunarTransferAPI/issues).
+If you find an issue you can submit it [here](https://github.com/Moose1301/LunarTransfer-API/issues).

 ## Get the Source

 1. Install maven `sudo apt-get install maven`
 2. Verify installation `mvn -v`
-3. Clone the repository `git clone git@github.com:Moose1301/LunarTransferAPI.git`
+3. Clone the repository `git clone git@github.com:Moose1301/LunarTransfer-API.git`
-4. Navigate to the new folder `cd lunartransferapi`
+4. Navigate to the new folder `cd lunartransfer-api`
 5. Import `pom.xml` into your IDE

 ## Contributing

-You can submit a [pull request](https://github.com/Moose1301/LunarTransferAPI/pulls) with your changes.
+You can submit a [pull request](https://github.com/Moose1301/LunarTransfer-API/pulls) with your changes.